 In 1937, the federal government began purchasing the badly eroded land around Fall Creek Falls.
 The following year, the Works Progress Administration and the Civilian Conservation Corps (CCC) began restoring the forest and constructing park facilities.
 A few years later in 1944, the National Park Service transferred ownership of the park to the State of Tennessee.

-Fall Creek Falls features 30 cabins and 222 campsites.
-Backcountry camping is also available with permit.
+Fall Creek Falls features 30 cabins, 222 campsites, and the 85-room Lodge Fall Creek Falls.
+Backcountry camping is also available with a permit.

 The park is home to a variety of activities suitable for visitors of all ages and abilities.
 Hikers can opt for short or long walks around the lake and to the base of Fall Creek Falls.
 There are two long-distance overnight trails for adventure-seeking visitors while the day-use trails are designed to accommodate recreational and educational activities for all ages.
 More than 56 miles of trails can be explored.